 Objectives for implementation and overall progress in implementing the workplan

-NEITI’s objectives are framed by the NEITI Act and its four-year strategic plan (2013-2016), while the annual objectives are defined in its annual workplans.
-The Strategic Plan was the product of discussions at a two-day NSWG retreat on 21-22 November 2012.
-Its strategic goals set the objectives for the workplans spanning 2013-2016.
-Since April 2016, the new NSWG has started work on reviewing the 2012-2016 Strategic Plan and on drafting a second Strategic Plan covering 2017-2021.
+NEITI’s objectives are framed by the NEITI Act and its four-year strategic plan (2013–2016), while the annual objectives are defined in its annual work plans.
+The Strategic Plan was the product of discussions at a two-day NSWG retreat on 21–22 November 2012.
+Its strategic goals set the objectives for the work plans spanning 2013–2016.
+Since April 2016, the new NSWG has started work on reviewing the 2012–2016 Strategic Plan and on drafting a second Strategic Plan covering 2017–2021.

 As the strategic plan has not been updated since the introduction of the EITI Standard, its objectives are not currently aligned with national priorities in the broader sense of the Standard.
 This hasn’t stopped NEITI from interpreting the broad objectives in the NEITI Act to seek out and address areas of importance for the sector.
 For example, in 2016 NEITI began producing Policy Briefings to provide input to ongoing national debates.
 More information is provided in section 3 below.

-The NSWG normally updates its workplan every fall and reviews it halfway through the year.
-Due to the dissolution of the NSWG in 2015, the NSWG has not formally approved the 2016 workplan.
-A draft 2016 workplan is nevertheless available on NEITI’s website and was distributed to constituencies for comments in February 2016.
-Due in part to the general lack of funds in the federal budget, a number of activities in the workplan had yet to commence as of July 2016 and a shortfall of roughly NGN 1.7 billion was expected from an NGN 2.4 billion budget.
+The NSWG normally updates its work plan every fall and reviews it halfway through the year.
+Due to the dissolution of the NSWG in 2015, the NSWG has not formally approved the 2016 work plan.
+A draft 2016 work plan is nevertheless available on NEITI’s website and was distributed to constituencies for comments in February 2016.
+Due in part to the general lack of funds in the federal budget, a number of activities in the work plan had yet to commence as of July 2016 and a shortfall of roughly NGN 1.7 billion was expected from an NGN 2.4 billion budget.
 This is explained in further detail under requirement 1.5 below.

 History of EITI Reporting

-The multi-stakeholder group (MSG), known as the National Stakeholders Working Group (NSWG), was first convened in February 2004.
-The NEITI Act of 2007 established a government agency under the office of the Presidency to oversee EITI implementation, providing formal powers to the NSWG and creating an institutional structure for the NEITI in relation to the National Assembly, the Auditor General and others.
+The NSWG was first convened in February 2004.
+The NEITI Act of 2007 established a government agency under the office of the Presidency to oversee EITI implementation, providing formal powers to the NSWG and creating an institutional structure for the NEITI in relation to the National Assembly, the Auditor General, and others.

-Nigeria’s first EITI Report, covering oil and gas over 1999-2004, was published in 2006 and helped shape the EITI Rules.
+Nigeria’s first EITI Report, covering oil and gas over 1999–2004, was published in 2006 and helped shape the EITI Rules.
 Nigeria was accepted as an EITI Candidate country on 27 September 2007 and published its second EITI Report, covering 2005, in August 2009.
 The Federal Government established an Inter-Ministerial Task Team (IMTT) in 2005 to examine issues highlighted by the NEITI Reports and develop remediation measures.

 Nigeria submitted its final Validation report to the EITI Board on 29 June 2010.
 The Board shared the Validator’s concerns regarding the timeliness of NEITI reporting and the governance process.
 While Nigeria’s second EITI Report had been finalised in 2007, it was only published in 2009.
 The Board also sought steps to strengthen the functioning of the NSWG.
-The Board agreed that a review would be undertaken by the EITI International Secretariat following the publication and dissemination of the 2006-2008 report.
+The Board agreed that a review would be undertaken by the EITI International Secretariat following the publication and dissemination of the 2006–2008 report.
 Having published this third EITI Report in January 2011, NEITI became compliant in March 2011.
-By July 2016, Nigeria had published EITI Oil and Gas Reports covering 15 fiscal years, having published its 2009-2011 Report in January 2013, its 2012 Report in March 2015 and its 2013 Report in May 2016.
-Nigeria also extended EITI reporting to the solid minerals sector, publishing its first EITI Solid Minerals Report covering 2007-2010 in December 2012, its 2011 Report in May 2014, its 2012 Report in December 2012 and its 2013 Report in May 2016.
+By July 2016, Nigeria had published EITI Oil and Gas Reports covering 15 fiscal years, having published its 2009–2011 Report in January 2013, its 2012 Report in March 2015, and its 2013 Report in May 2016.
+Nigeria also extended EITI reporting to the solid minerals sector, publishing its first EITI Solid Minerals Report covering 2007–2010 in December 2012, its 2011 Report in May 2014, its 2012 Report in December 2012, and its 2013 Report in May 2016.